-&lt;sup>1 If Option 2 is checked, the State is to provide dates in Sections II.A and II.B as to when the required policies, procedures, methods, descriptions, and assurances will be provided, which date can be no later than June 30, 2024.
+1 If Option 2 is checked, the State is to provide dates in Sections II.A and II.B as to when the required policies, procedures, methods, descriptions, and assurances will be provided, which date can be no later than June 30, 2025.

-2. Condition conditional Approval Related to Other Issues: a.
-The State previously submitted documentation of completion of all issues identified in the FFY 2022 conditional approval letter. b.
-The State is attaching documentation of completion of all issues identified in the FFY 2022 conditional approval letter.
-(Attach documentation showing completion of all issues.) c.
-The State has not completed all issues identified in the FFY 2022 conditional approval letter.
+2. Condition nal Approval Related to Other Issues: a.
+FFY 2023 conditional approval letter. b.
+2023 conditional approval letter.
+(Attach documentation showing completion of all issues.)
+C. The State has not completed all issues identified in the FFY 2023 conditional approval letter.
 (Attach documentation showing completion of any issues and a list of items not yet completed.)